 Deep-sea fishing is commonly known as reef fishing or bottom fishing.
 These types of offshore fishing trips are where the charter fishing boat stops and holds the boat directly above the reef.
 This is the trip where everyone on the charter boat lets their lines and baited hooks down below the boat to get a bite.
 In Alabama, most of the reefs are artificial.
 However, there are some rocks and ledges that we fish.
 We do not have coral reefs as you see on television.
 The reef fishing is a lot of fun.
 You never know what you will catch.
 As with any type of reef, many different species of fish live there.
 You have baitfish that stay close to the wreck for safety.
 You have larger fish that feed on the smaller fish.
 You also have bigger fish that move around from reef to reef to feed on the reefs inhabitants.

 Orange Beach's common reef fish include Shark, Snapper, Jacks, Grouper, Porgies, Eels, Barracuda, Triggerfish, Tile Fish, Ribbon Fish, Tomtate and Sea Bass.
 It is not uncommon for the migratory fish like Mackerel and Wahoo to show up and feed at the reefs.

 Booking Your Offshore Fishing Charter Boat Is Easy

-Offshore fishing in Alabama encompasses both trolling, reef fishing and sight fishing.
+Offshore fishing in Alabama encompasses both trolling, reef fishing, and sight fishing.
 If you are interested in going on one of our offshore fishing charters, please visit our reservations page and let us know what you would like to do.
-We have private charters, inshore fishing and a party boat to choose from.
+We have private offshore and nearshore charters as well as inshore.